sslcommerz/SSLCommerz-CakePHP/README.md

 # SSLCOMMERZ Payment Gateway Integration using CakePHP 3.6
-Requires : PHP 5.6-7.2 and Mysql
+Requires : PHP 5.6-7.2 and Mysql,
-License: GPLv2 or later
+License: GPLv2 or later,
-Contributors: C.M.Sayedur Rahman
+Contributors: C.M.Sayedur Rahman,
 	          cmsayed@gmail.com

 ##  Description
 In this example you will find below script.
-  1. config/routes.php : Required route for the functions
+  1. config\routes.php : Required route for the functions
   2. src\Controller\PaymentController.php: All the functions to do the transaction.
 Read the comments carefully.
   3. src\Controller\Component\SSLCommerzComponent.php: Helping class, here you will input store information: Store id, Store password, Connecte to Sandbox(Test Environment) or Live Environment